sylviashanboo/bayesRB/README.md

 library(devtools)
 ```

+3. Install the RccpGSL.

-3. Install the `BayesRB` R package from the github repository via this command:
+4. Install the `BayesRB` R package from the github repository via this command:

 ```
 install_github("sylviashanboo/bayesRB")
 ```

-4. After the `BayesRB` R package has been installed, you can start use the package:
+5. After the `BayesRB` R package has been installed, you can start use the package:

 ```
 library(BayesRB)